Copying and publishing public records

 How we apply fees

-We always quote the minimum fee for records from the following series as part of the ordering process, and you can pay for copies at the same time as placing the request:
+We always quote the minimum fee for records from the following series, and you can pay for copies at the same time as placing the request:

 - VPRS 24 Inquest Deposition Files